danielskowronski/skowronski.tech/web/content/posts/blog.dsinf.net/2018-11-08-praca-domowa-sysadmina-part-2-etl-czyli-ladowanie-duzej-ilosci-danych-do-bazy-danych.md

 However that didn’t change performance at all (around 172k rows/sec).
 NOOP doesn’t have any options to tune further.

-#### FS tuning &#8211; \`nobarrier\`
+#### FS tuning - \`nobarrier\`

 From OpenSuse wiki \*“Most file systems (such as XFS, Ext3, or Ext4) send write barriers to disk after fsync or during transaction commits.
 Write barriers enforce proper ordering of writes, making volatile disk write caches safe to use (at some performance penalty).
-If your disks are battery-backed in one way or another, disabling barriers can safely improve performance.”\*
+If your disks are battery-backed in one way or another, disabling barriers can safely improve performance."\*
 So obviously it’s worth trying as modern server environment is not likely to suffer from power loss.

 Setup